leanprover-community/blog/posts/lte-examples.md

 { val := ⟨μ, c, by { ... }⟩,
   property := by { ... } }
 ```
-Finally, the topology on this `c`-th term of the filtration is induced by the weak topology of the continuous dual:
+The topology on this `c`-th term of the filtration is *defined* to be induced by the weak topology of the continuous dual.
 ```lean
 def embedding_into_the_weak_dual (S : Profinite.{0}) :
   S.Radon_png p ↪ weak_dual ℝ C(S,ℝ) := ⟨λ μ, μ.1, ...⟩